 Unlike cotton, which is one of the most heavily sprayed crops in agriculture, there are other natural fiber plants that require little or no pesticides.
 Some of these alternatives include hemp and flax (linen), nettles and kudzu.
 These yield a tremendous amount of fiber per acre and their production is very sustainable causing less pollution and petrochemical inputs.
 They are stronger than cotton and have almost as much UV-resistance.
 These fibers should not be ignored when it comes to light-duty architectural applications.

 In order to be suitable for architectural purposes, a woven fabric must be coated or laminated to protect the fabric itself from UV radiation and moisture, to keep out the elements, and in a few cases, to add increased strength.

 PVC (vinyl) is by far the most commonly used coating for architectural purposes, generally being coated or laminated onto polyester.
 One reason that PVC is universally used for a tent and architectural fabric is that it is inexpensive and can be easily made flexible and flame retardant when coated on polyester by adding chemical compounds.
 However, unlike other polymers, PVC does not chemically bond to these additives, and as a result the additives routinely leach out.
 Furthermore, PVC suffers from a limited life span.
 By adding a topcoat, the life of PVC can be increased and its tendency to attract dirt can be reduced.
 Typical PVC top-coatings are acrylic lacquers, PVDF coatings and PVF laminates.
-However, as explained in our Roof & Wall Fabric page, PVC is a very harmful substance and really shouldn’t be as inexpensive as it is for the true cost of its environmental impact is not reflected in its price.
+However, PVC is a very harmful substance and really shouldn’t be as inexpensive as it is for the true cost of its environmental impact is not reflected in its price.